Department of Preventive Medicine

 • I'm studying health sciences

-• I am enrolled in other programs that require vaccination, or if I am exposed to specific risks:
+• If I am enrolled in other programs that require vaccination, or if I am exposed to specific risks

-If you are exposed to a risk during your studies or internships, you may need to have your vaccination status checked by a nurse or doctor at the SCMPPS.
+If you are exposed to a risk during your studies or internships, you may need to have your vaccination history reviewed by a nurse or doctor at the SCMPPS.

-For students enrolling in Biology-Health programs, you must be up to date on your specific vaccination requirements.
+Students enrolling in Biology-Health programs must be up to date on their specific vaccination requirements.
 Please note that if you have a contraindication to any of these vaccinations, you will not be able to pursue studies in Biology-Health.

 • I’m planning to do an internship or study abroad